 Western green lizard

-An emerald jewel in Europe’s herpetological crown, the western green lizard is fairly widespread yet suffering declines in parts of it’s range.
+An emerald jewel in Europe’s herpetological crown, the western green lizard is fairly widespread, despite suffering declines in parts of it’s range.

-Common lizards live within the Artic circle making them the most northerly occuring terrestrial reptiles.
+Common lizards live within the Artic circle making them the most northerly occurring terrestrial reptiles.

-This is Europe’s largest mainland lacertid lizard, growing up to an impressive 80 centimetres.
+This is Europe’s largest mainland lacertid lizard, growing up to an impressive 90 centimetres in length.
+Their name derives from the blue and black pattern on their back and flanks.

 Mainland Europe’s most common reptile and a recent introduction to Britain, common wall lizards are a fascinatingly adaptable species.

-Neither a snake or a worm – but a legless lizard!
+Neither a snake nor a worm – but a legless lizard!
 Native and resident to much of Britain and Europe.

 Growing up to 1.8 metres, this is one of Europe’s largest snake species which was worshipped by the Romans for its ‘immortality’.